Feds: Drug ring had enough cheap fentanyl to kill 14 million

 NORFOLK, Va.
-(AP) - Law enforcement officials in Virginia say they’ve busted a multi-state drug ring and seized enough cheap fentanyl to kill 14 million people.
+(AP) - Law enforcement officials in Virginia said Thursday that they’ve taken down a multi-state drug ring and seized enough cheap fentanyl from China to kill 14 million people.

-The bust was announced Thursday in Norfolk by G. Zachary Terwilliger, the U.S. Attorney for the Eastern District of Virginia.
+The bust was announced in the wake of growing efforts to stem the flow of fentanyl from Chinese labs to the United States.

-Fentanyl is a synthetic opioid that can be much stronger and more lethal than heroin.
-It’s often mixed with heroin and other drugs.
+The synthetic opioid often comes through the mail or across the Mexico border.
+It can be stronger and more lethal than heroin and is responsible for tens of thousands of American drug deaths each year.

 Sign up for Daily Newsletters